L. E. J. Brouwer: Biography

+Both Brouwer and Hilbert worked as editors at the prestigious mathematical journal, Mathematische Annalen.
+Hilbert was the chief editor of the journal alongside Blumenthal, Carathéodory, and Einstein, and Brouwer was an associate editor.
+The relationship between Brouwer and Hilbert began to deteriorate as their intellectual feud began to become a personal one, culminating in the eventual dismissal of Brouwer by Hilbert.
+Carathéordory sought out Einstein's advice on this matter and Einstein chose to remain neutral in the feud, leading to Brouwer's dismissal.
+Abraham Fraenkel argues that the reason for this dismissal was Brouwer's turn towards pushing ideas of Germanic Aryan supremacy; however, there does not exist any evidence of Brouwer's involvement with the German Nazi party, nor the National Socialist Movement in the Netherlands.
+Brouwer was not known to hold onto any nationalistic views by his contemporaries, and his views were akin to the Germanic idealists and romanticists of the time.

-In later years, he became relatively isolated; the development of intuitionism at its source was taken up by his student Arend Heyting.
-Dutch mathematician and historian of mathematics Bartel Leendert van der Waerden attended lectures given by Brouwer in later years, and commented: "Even though his most important research contributions were in topology, Brouwer never gave courses in topology, but always on—and only on—the foundations of his intuitionism.
+In later years Brouwer became relatively isolated; the development of intuitionism at its source was taken up by his student Arend Heyting.
+Dutch mathematician and historian of mathematics Bartel Leendert van der Waerden attended lectures given by Brouwer in later years, and commented: "Even though his most important research contributions were in topology, Brouwer never gave courses in topology, but always on — and only on — the foundations of his intuitionism.
 It seemed that he was no longer convinced of his results in topology because they were not correct from the point of view of intuitionism, and he judged everything he had done before, his greatest output, false according to his philosophy."

 About his last years, Davis (2002) remarks: